wkorando/presentations/lightning-in-a-jar/future.md

 ## Minor Updates

 * Continued behind-the-scenes work from refactoring JVM and JDK internals to better support Leyden
+* Improving transparency and observability of the cache
 * Working with frameworks to improve AOT benefits